 Do you have any idea about Kambria?
 Today’s roadshow is mainly about Kambria’s project progress. and its future planning.

-I understand the bulk of the conversation is going on in the DragonEx Chinese channel, but in case there are any English speakers here who are interested, we were recently listed on DragonEx.
+I understand the bulk of the conversation is going on in the DragonEx Chinese channel, but in case there are any English speakers here who are interested, we were recently listed on the cryptocurrency exchange, DragonEx.
 I met the team in May in New York City, and was very impressed with their professionalism.
 They are awesome people to know, and I am even more excited to now be working with DragonEx.
 They are a great exchange!

 I wanna know, how is Kambria different from other AI projects?